Joel-Moens/150p4/REPORT.md

 We added an int *usedata* variable in our filesystem that keeps track of how many fat words are in use, including the first word which is always FAT_EOC.
 We also added an int *entries* that keeps track of the number of files on disk.
-These two ints are used for printing free ratios for fat and root
+These two ints are used for printing free ratios for fat and root, and they are assigned after *fs_malloc* immediately before returning from *fs_mount*.
+*fs_iteratefat* and *fs_iterateroot* return the number of usedata and entries using the fat blocks and root block.